nono/cozy-desktop-experiments/RFC/README.md

 One thing that has helped a lot in the current cozy-desktop is its retry strategy.
-Instead of aiming for a perfect synchronization strategy where each operation succeed at its first try, we have accepted that we will have some intermitent errors and that we should retry synchronization after a failure.
+Instead of aiming for a perfect synchronization strategy where each operation succeed at its first try, we have accepted that we will have some intermittent errors and that we should retry synchronization after a failure.
 The details, like we retry up to 10 times, with a back-off function to space out the retry in time, are not as important as the fact that retry is crucial for cozy-desktop work.